-So I used Pacific Hemp Milk, Unsweetened, Original to reheat and rehidrate the millet, in a thick stainless steel sauce pan, on low to medium heat, on the stove.
 I added vanilla, some nut butter I had in the fridge, toasted blanched, sliced almonds, some coconut oil, lots of cinnamon, and to give it a little boost, Lion’s Mane mushroom powder (great for mental focus and energy).
-And a pinch of salt (I didn’t use any salt when I cooked my millet, but if you do than maybe that’s enough).
+And a pinch of salt (I didn’t use any salt when I cooked my millet, but if you do, then maybe that’s enough).

-I finished it with one organic strawberry, few frozen wild blueberries, more almonds and cinnamon, and a drizzle of Yacon Syrup.
-I don’t like sweet food, but you can taste as you make it and you can add some more of your favorite sweetener to it: monk fruit (granulated or syrup), swerve or stevia drops.
+I finished it with one organic strawberry, a few frozen wild blueberries, more almonds and cinnamon, and a drizzle of Yacon Syrup.
+I’m not too fond of sweet food, but you can taste it as you make it, and you can add some more of your favorite sweetener to it: monk fruit (granulated or syrup), swerve, or stevia drops.
 This is an open canvas.
-Add chcocolate, cacao nibs, other seasonal fruits, other nuts or nut butters, coconut flakes, etc. You can add cacao and make it a chocolate porridge if that’s what you feel like.
-You can also use any non-diary milk you want, I happen to love hemp milk.
+Add chocolate, cacao nibs, other seasonal fruits, nuts or nut butter, coconut flakes, etc. Add the cacao and make it a chocolate porridge if that’s what you feel like.
+You can also use any non-dairy milk you want, and I happen to love hemp milk.

 How to Make Millet Porridge

-A lectin-free alternative to oats porrdige and a great plant-based breakfast option.
+A lectin-free alternative to oats porridge and a great plant-based breakfast option.

 - 1 heaping cup dry, cooked millet (check post above for instructions and options)

-- about 2/3 cup unsweetened hemp milk / or other non-diary milk
+- about 2/3 cup unsweetened hemp milk / or other non-dairy milk

 - 1 tsp or more cinnamon powder